 5.1.1.2 Any other Material Breach of the Agreement by the Board.

-5.1.2 If the Contractor believes that it has grounds for termination of the Agreement and elects to terminate the Agreement, the Contractor shall give Written Notice to the Board of the basis for the claim within thirty (30) days after the Contractor's actual discovery on the first act, omission, occurrence or event giving rise to the claim.
+5.1.2 If the Contractor believes that it has grounds for termination of the Agreement and elects to terminate the Agreement, the Contractor shall give Written Notice to the Board of the basis for the claim within thirty (30) days after the Contractor's actual discovery of the first act, omission, occurrence or event giving rise to the claim.
 If, within sixty (60) days following the delivery of the Written Notice to the Board, the Board acts reasonably to remedy the Contractor's claimed grounds for termination, the Contractor shall not be permitted to terminate the Agreement.
 If the Contractor's alleged grounds for termination are not remedied by the Board within the sixty (60) day period provided for herein, the Contractor may, by Written Notice to the Board, terminate the Agreement.
 Nothing herein shall restrict or impair the Contractor's right to claim damages or losses on account of a Material Breach by the Board that is subsequently cured.

 5.2 Termination by the Board for Material Breach by Contractor or Change in Applicable Law.